MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 [!INCLUDE [variable-collision](../_shared/variable-collision.md)]

-Any changes made centrally to a variable group, such as a change in the value of a variable or the addition of new variables, will automatically be made available to all the definitions or environments to which the variable group is linked.
+Any changes made centrally to a variable group, such as a change in the value of a variable or the addition of new variables, will automatically be made available to all the definitions or stages to which the variable group is linked.

 [!INCLUDE [rm-help-support-shared](../_shared/rm-help-support-shared.md)]